CluelessBiker/project1-la-lucha/README.md

 # LA LUCHA
 La Lucha, meaning "The Fight" in Spanish is a Mexican resturant on wheels that travels the city of Athens, along with the surrounding munincipalies and brings heart-warming food to those eager to seek it out.
-Spent a very long time frustrated wondering why my changes were not taking effect, and then realised that I had not linked my style.css to my index.html.

 ## Features